Crispy Salmon Cakes with Lemon Dill Sauce are low carb, grain free salmon cakes served with a creamy, no mayo lemon dill sauce!

 Ingredients

-• 2 14.75 ounce cans wild salmon, drained, skin removed (bones do not need to be removed, and they're loaded with calcium!)
+• 2 14.75 ounce cans wild salmon drained and skin removed if desired (bones do not need to be removed, and they're loaded with calcium!)

 • 4 tablespoons mayo